ZephyrCloudIO/zephyr-documentation/docs/how-to/dependency-management.md

 6. **Default Environment**: As a final fallback, Zephyr checks the default environment for the application.

-:::danger Important
+:::warning Environment Requirement
-Every application must have a unique environment created in Zephyr Cloud.
-If no environment is specified, Zephyr will fail to resolve the dependency.
+Applications must have at least one environment created in Zephyr Cloud to be resolvable as dependencies.
+Without an environment, resolution will fail.
+Create environments through the Zephyr dashboard after building your application.
 :::

 ### Build-Time Behavior